-From Laps 15 to 20 of 58, where both Hamilton and Verstappen pitted, Sergio “Checo” Perez, the second Red Bull Racing competitor, was leading ahead of Hamilton with the Mexican veteran receiving orders to remain ahead of Hamilton.
+From Laps 15 to 20 of 58, where both Hamilton and Verstappen pitted, Sergio “Checo” Perez, the second Red Bull Racing competitor, was leading ahead of Hamilton with the Mexican veteran receiving orders to fend off Hamilton.
 By Lap 21, however, Hamilton reassumed the lead following an intense battle with Perez.

 With less than 10 laps remaining, Hamilton was still leading, but racing on worn tyres.
 By then, Verstappen, who last pitted on Lap 36, was trying to cut Hamilton’s huge deficit and navigate his way through lapped traffic.

-Then an opportunity struck with five laps remaining when Nicholas Latifi wrecked his Williams Racing in Turn 14.
+Then an opportunity struck with five laps remaining when Nicholas Latifi wrecked his Williams Racing car in Turn 14.
 Under the safety car caution period, Hamilton remained on the track while Verstappen pitted.
 As the laps dwindled and the safety car remained on the track, the FIA and stewards instructed for five lapped cars in between Hamilton and Verstappen to overtake them and the safety car to cycle back on the lead lap, which left Hamilton and Verstappen running nose to tail of one another for a one-lap shootout to the finish.
-The decision was one that left Mercedes unhappy with the call.
+The decision was one that left Mercedes, including team principal Toto Wolff, unhappy with the call.

 At the start, Hamilton retained the lead, but Verstappen kept him within his sights.
 Then in Turn 5, Verstappen made a bold move beneath Hamilton to take the lead.
 Despite receiving two opportunities to regain the lead, Hamilton could not keep pace with Verstappen’s Red Bull machine as the Dutchman was able to navigate his way around the circuit for a final time and streak across the finish line to claim the race victory and the championship to the delight of his team and nation.